All Episodes

 The truth is definable based on who has the power to do that.

-And in the aftermath of Ferguson, they didn't get what they wanted in Ferguson, so now they're trying to they're trying to re-rich Lowry had a great line in his column today.
+And in the aftermath of Ferguson, they didn't get what they wanted in Ferguson.

-And it was about the aftermath of Ferguson, and it was it was about the meeting at the White House with Sharpton and uh Obama and Eric Holder, and Lowry said, Well, what are they gonna do?
+And it was about the meeting at the White House with Sharpton and Obama and Eric Holder.

-What are they gonna do now?
+What are they going to do now?

-What are they gonna do to win?
+What are they going to do to win?

-What are they gonna do?
+What are they going to do?

-What are they gonna do?
+What are they going to do?

-If you're a police officer in this climate, you're almost you almost might well, you might conclude you see a crime in action, uh whatever kind of crime, a robbery or somebody beating somebody else up, you maybe just don't do anything, just let it happen, particularly if if if there's a racial component involved, just don't even go there, just let the crime happen.
+If you're a police officer in this climate, you're almost, you almost might, well, you might conclude you see a crime in action, whatever kind of crime, a robbery or somebody beating somebody else up.

 The safer route to be might be just to let that happen.

-I mean, they clearly they didn't get what they wanted in Ferguson, and they're gonna get it somewhere.
+Given the climate that's out there right now, I mean, they clearly, they didn't get what they wanted in Ferguson, and they're going to get it somewhere.

-They're gonna find it somewhere.
+They're going to find it somewhere.

 What now matters is how people feel about this.

-In the House of Representatives today, the Congressional Black Caucus, the Congressional Black Caucasians walked in with their hands up saying, don't shoot.
+In the House of Representatives today, the Congressional Black caucus, the Congressional Black Caucasians, walked in with their hands up saying, don't shoot.

-I'm no, I'm not kidding you.
+No, I'm not kidding you.

 It does.

-Leonard Jeffries was the notorious chairman of the Black Studies Department.
+Leonard Jeffries was the notorious chairman of the Black Studies Department, CUNY, New York, right?

-Exactly City University of New York, Leonard Jeffries.
+City University of New York.

-Leonard Jeffries also claims that white people are ice people and black people are sun people.
+Leonard Jeffries also claims that white people are ICE people and black people are sun people.

 So it was his son leading the Congressional Black Caucasians into the House today.